jimfinnis/jcf12/content/teaching/CS123/examples/objs/index.md

 date=2021-01-19
 weight=-1
 #hidden=true
+type="example"
 +++

 ## What's the problem?
+The point of object oriented
+code is to make it easier to organise your data (and the operations on them, but I'll come to that later).
 Before I get to objects and classes, I'm going to talk about data structures - blocks of data in memory.
-The point of object oriented code is to make it easier to organise your data (and the operations on them, but I'll come to that later).

 Imagine that you are writing a game[^1] - let's say it's a very simple 2D game, with a player and some enemies.
 Each enemy has